top of page

 Managers (Protectors)

-Manager parts of self do not accept all parts of the self as the Authentic self does.
-Managers control life so as to avoid triggering unhealed emotional pain.
-This control can sometimes look noble, creative, spiritual, successful and high achieving.
+Managerial parts of the self do not accept all parts of the self as the Authentic self does.
+Managers control life to avoid triggering unhealed emotional pain.
+This control can sometimes look noble, creative, spiritual, successful, and high-achieving.

 Managers can be highly efficient in the world.
 They accomplish great things in an unbalanced way that is out of touch with the inner ecology.
-Highly functioning manager selves can fill your life with noble activities that are done as compensation to avoid emotional pain, for example.
+Highly functioning manager selves can fill your life with noble activities that are done as compensation to avoid emotional pain.

 Managers expend enormous amounts of energy keeping painful sensations buried.
-From our manager part of self, we control; we try to be a perfectionist; we try to gain approval, and we live in rigid denial of what is emotionally arising within.
+From our manager part of self, we control, try to be perfectionists, try to gain approval, and live in rigid denial of what is emotionally arising within.

 Managers sacrifice themselves for the internal system.
 They rarely relax.
 The more competent these protective parts become, the more the internal system relies on them, and the more the Authentic Self is denied.

-Note: There are other kinds of protectors besides manager, most notably inner critics that try to keep you safe from social embarrassment.
+Note: There are other kinds of protectors besides managers, most notably inner critics, that try to keep you safe from social embarrassment.
 Read: The Purpose of Your Inner Critic.

 Firefighters (Extreme Protectors)